CoffeeIsLife87/Batch-steam-shortcut-creator/ReadMe.md

 fixed not being able to add a game/program that contained an "&" in the path/name

 Now only requires python 3

+## To Be Done ##

+add proton option for .exe files on linux

+more QA/testing

+Mac OS support? (anybody want that? make an issue and I will work on it)

+itch has HTML games so I should probably check on those

 ## other ##